LaughingSun/piiom-tool/README.md

 # piiom-tool library

 Pixel Image Input, Output &amp; Memory tool library.
+If you are looking for vector or model tools, this library may not suit your needs although it does support some texture formats and importing (and exporting) of vector image formats.

 !!!
 Warning !!!